 AirStone comes in two different sets of colors- Spring Creek (gray) and Autumn Mountain (more of a tan and light brown color), and is available on Lowes.com and at most Lowes locations.
 They come in boxes of flat edge stones, natural edge stones, and corner edge stones that are already made to fit the edges of the fireplace perfectly.

-There’s an AirStone calculator online that can tell you exactly how much of each kind you’ll need that really comes in handy!
 You’ll also need the AirStone Interior Adhesive, which is the “glue” that adheres the stones to the existing wall.

 Before we started, we laid out all the pieces that we would be using by color and size.
 We wanted to make sure we spaced out the different colors of stone, even though they’re brick, so we would have a nice variety in our fireplace.
 The stone comes a little dusty, so we used a small brush to dust them off.